 924 North Merchant St.Effingham, IL 62401217.342.3000

 Child Care Resources and Referral (CCR&R) is provided through the Eastern Illinois University School of Family and Consumer Sciences.
-CCR&R offers referrals of child care providers to parents and families and assists families in paying for child care. <!—Parents can search for child care in local counties and throughout the state of Illinois.–>
+CCR&R offers referrals of child care providers to parents and families and assists families in paying for child care.

 The Illinois Safe Haven Law offers a safe, legal option to unsafe infant abandonment.
 An unharmed newborn up to 30 days old may be safely relinquished to staff at hospitals, police or staffed fire stations, or emergency care facilities, no questions asked.